Prospective Student FAQs

 Completion of the MS in Human Nutrition program does not guarantee admissions interviews for any other program at Columbia University or other institutions.
 The Institute of Human Nutrition’s admissions office and admissions procedures are independent of other degree programs at Columbia University.

-The tuition and mandatory fees cost for the program (full time Fall, Spring and 3 credits for the Summer) for the 2019-2020 year is $51,012.
-Details about tuition and total program costs can be found here.
+The tuition and mandatory fees cost for the program (full time Fall, Spring and 3 credits for the Summer) for the 2020-2021 year is $56,119.
+Details about tuition and total program costs can be found on our Tuition and Financial Aid webpage.

 The Institute of Human Nutrition works with the Columbia University Irving Medical Center's Student Financial Aid and Planning Office to provide MS students with information on loans.
 The course load does not afford time for work-study programs.
 There are no scholarships available at the Institute of Human Nutrition at this time, except for student veterans, who may participate in the Yellow Ribbon program.
 Students may seak outside scholarship opportunities and should connect with the Student Financial Aid and Planning Office to discuss details.